Transparent Pricing - No hidden Fees

 THERE’S A LACK OF IDENTIFYING INFORMATION

 A good moving company is proud to tell you the business’s name because the movers have spent years building their reputations.
 A company with tons of complaints, however, is going to be wary of giving you their name… which is why one of the moving red flags is when you call the company and they don’t say their name.
+To dive deeper into spotting these warning signs, read How to Spot Bad Moving Companies.

 Similarly, if you hire a moving company and the truck doesn’t have a logo or DMV number on it, that’s a bad sign because movers are required to have both.